Dantes Peak and Mount Perry

 November 15, 2011

-Dinah wanted to hike Dantes Peak and Mount Perry largely as an excuse to return to Death Valley, and at this time of the year, it worked out well.
-That day, we enjoyed much warmer weather there than in Las Vegas.
-The route was utterly straightforward.
+The route is utterly straightforward.
 Starting from Dantes Viewpoint parking lot, we hiked up Dantes Peak (a ten-minute trip) and then followed the ridge north to Mount Perry.
 Good trails aided our journey most of the way, but the 200 m elevation loss between the two peaks was disheartening.
-However, the trip was worth the views of Death Valley, especially of Telescope Peak (3454 m, the highest point in Death Valley) which rises above Badwater Basin, lying 282 m below sea level, the lowest point in North America. |
+However, the trip was worth the views of Death Valley, especially of Telescope Peak (3454 m, the highest point in Death Valley) which rises above Badwater Basin, lying 282 m below sea level, the lowest point in North America.

 Hiking up the trail

-Dantes Peak ahead
+Dantes summit ahead

 Badwater Basin and Telescope Peak (mouse over to zoom in)

-Looking back at Dantes Peak
+Looking back at Dantes Peak on the right

 Still losing elevation